-- Roof Pitches: The maximum roof pitch will be determined by the architectural style of the home, but no roof pitch shall exceed 6:12 without a variance. - Acceptable Roof Materials: roofs that are clay or concrete barrel tiles, flat clay or cement tiles shall utilize a minimum of three different, muted, earth tone, complementary colors, or diluted factory blends that create a subtle multi-colored surface.
+- Roof Pitches: The maximum roof pitch will be determined by the architectural style of the home, but no roof pitch shall exceed 6:12 without a variance.
+Modern rooflines are allowable, but will be considered on a case by case basis. - Acceptable Roof Materials: roofs that are clay or concrete barrel tiles, flat clay or cement tiles shall utilize a minimum of three different, muted, earth tone, complementary colors, or diluted factory blends that create a subtle multi-colored surface.
 Other acceptable materials include a natural slate and non-reflective metals such a copper, zinc and paint-grip.
 All roof materials must be non-combustible. - Roof Forms: Low pitched roof forms may include gable and hip roofs.
 Shed and parapet roofs may be used for minor building elements (less than 20% of the total roof mass).
 Low pitched roofs are encouraged to reinforce the traditional forms and scale of the landscape.
 Excessively pitched roofs, mansard, gambrel or chalet roofs, or roofs that are too steep or too shallow for the style of the home are discouraged. - Unacceptable Roof Materials: Reflective roof finishes, any metal material that may cause excessive glare, flat concrete tiles, asphalt or wood shingles, and any glazed flat or barrel tiles are not acceptable.